Kundan-Kumar01/Weather_App/README.md

 # Weather_App
- In this project
+ In this project <br>
- we are using the javascript for the functionality, CSS used for the UI design and
+ we  used  the javascript for the functionality,<br>
+ CSS ufor the UI design and <br>
- HTML used  for structure  of the web page
+ HTML used  for structure  of the web page <br>